-Regular Meeting 12 November 2019

-As construction continues for the new Davisville School, the executed agreement for the Permission to Enter the adjoining property, 68 Davisville, TLC has secured TDSB access to the right-of-way and with the ability to install tiebacks.
+Regular Meeting 12 November 2019 TLC Board Agenda Report # 2019-11-799 right-of-way and with the ability to install tiebacks.
 However, the Permission to Enter is a temporary agreement and TLC, through Counsel, continues to negotiate for a full and final settlement on this property matter.
 In the interim and to ensure progress and access remains with the TDSB, as a precautionary measure, at the request of TLC, TDSB has approved the Expropriation at its September Board meeting.